dvdmtw98/blog/Post Vault/articles/2023-03-19-regex-demystified.md

 		print(f"{username} -> Fail")

 # Output
-David Varghese -> Fail
+# David Varghese -> Fail
-JohnDoe-123 -> Pass
+# JohnDoe-123 -> Pass
-Jane123Smith -> Pass
+# Jane123Smith -> Pass
-JamesGrey. -> Fail
+# JamesGrey. -> Fail
 ```

-`^` : Match pattern from start of string
+`^` : Match the pattern from the start of the string

-`(?=[A-Z]+)`: Lookahead and match if one or more uppercase character found
+`(?=[A-Z]+)`: Lookahead and match if one or more uppercase characters are found

-`[a-z0-9A-Z-.]{5,30}`: Check if username contains only valid characters and is of the required length
+`[a-z0-9A-Z-.]{5,30}`: Check if the username contains only valid characters and is of the required length

-`(?<![-.])`: Negative lookbehind to not match if input ends with `-` or `.`
+`(?<![-.])`: Negative look-behind to not match if the input ends with `-` or `.`

-`$`: Match pattern till end of string
+`$`: Match pattern till the end of the string

 #### Password Validation

-We are working on the frontend of the same application from the last exercise this time we want to validate a password and by company policy we need to ensure that the password is at least 12 characters long can contain alphanumeric characters along with a few special symbols (can assume any 4-5 special characters).
-Additionally it is mandatory that at least on uppercase, lowercase, digit and special character is used.
+We are working on the frontend of the same application from the last exercise this time we want to validate a password and following company policy, we need to ensure that the password is at least 12 characters long and can contain alphanumeric characters along with a few special symbols (can assume any 4-5 special characters).
+Additionally, at least one uppercase, lowercase, digit and special character must be used.

 [Password Validation Regex - regex101](https://regex101.com/r/7lnV3N/1)